 This work is intended to explore the bio-mechanical factors that may determine spinal pathology that leads to backache (Low Back Pain.
 LBP) and serious spinal pathology.
-Once identified, corrective measures can be developed.
-It is hoped that it will provide a resource for chair designers so that misconceived views can be avoided.
+Once identified, corrective measures can be developed, which are described.
+It is hoped that it will provide a resource for chair designers so that the common misconceived views can be avoided.
 A fully optimised system is also described.

 - Reduction of axial loading (Disc compression) →

 - Avoid backward tilting of the pelvis →

 - Ensure disc nutrition by pressure changes with movement →